shicks/ahep/site/modules/1869-i-could-do-that/index.md

 In 1820, Esther was only six years old.
 How many stars are on the flag on the second page?
-[23] Ask your child(ren) to start the puzzle of the United States by placing those 23 states in their place.
+[23] Ask your child(ren) to start the puzzle of the United States by placing those 23 states in their place (DE, PA, NJ, GA, CT, MA, MD, SC, NH, VA, NY, N, RI, VT, KY, TN, OH, LA, IN, MS, IL, AL, ME).
 By 1869, when Esther was 55 years old and Wyoming’s legislature gave women the right to vote, another 14 states had joined the United States.
-Ask your child(ren) to show how the United States was spreading across the West by adding those states to the puzzle.
+Ask your child(ren) to show how the United States was spreading across the West by adding those states to the puzzle (MO, AR, MI, FL, TX, IA, WI, CA, MN, OR, KS, WV, NV, NE).
 Wyoming became the 44th state in 1890.
-Ask them to place the next six states in the puzzle before finishing by placing Wyoming as the 44th.
+Ask them to place the next six states in the puzzle before finishing by placing Wyoming as the 44th (CO, ND, SD, MT, WA, ID).

 ![Statue of Esther Morris](statue.jpg)<br>
 ![Seal](seal1.png)